gchristofferson/kc/wp-content/themes/phlox/README.txt

 == Changelog ==

+= 2.3.11 =
+- [Fix]: An issue with background color of header section fixed.

+= 2.3.11 =
+- [New]: Addig new options for background and color hover effect for recent posts element.
+- [New]: Addig flip effect for recent posts element.
+- [Fix]: An issue with post formats fixed.
+- [Fix]: A conflict issue in header background color fixed.
+- [New]: Adding new entrance animation option for all Elementor elements.
+- [New]: New layout option for staff element added.
+- [Improvement]: Changing the google analytic tracking option to tracking ID option.

 = 2.3.8 =
-- [Fix]: Fixing some backward compatibility with PHP 5.3.0 which caused fatal error.
+- [Fix]: Fixing some backward compatibility with PHP 5.3.0 which caused a fatal error.
 - [Fix]: Fix an issue on table and modern style of gird post widget.
-- [Fix]: Fixing an issue with ovarlapping content background on header background.
+- [Fix]: Fixing an issue with overlapping content background on the header background.
-- [Fix]: Fixing an issue with reposnive options of buttons in header.
+- [Fix]: Fixing an issue with responsive options of buttons in the header.
 - [Improvement]: Improvement in like buttons.
 - [Improvement]: Improvement in shopping cart functionality.
 - [New]: New typography options for pagination skins.
-- [Fix]: Fixing the missing post formats on gutenberg.
+- [Fix]: Fixing the missing post formats on Gutenberg.
-- [New]: New header/footer options for customizer.
+- [New]: New header/footer options for the customizer.
 - [Fix]: Fixing an issue with parallax effect on Safari.